sedostheatre/sedos.co.uk/input/about/join-us.md

 **Socials**

-“They come for the shows, they stay for the socials!”
-We put together regular and varied social events for our members, with cultured nights out at the theatre, regular play-readings and less cultured wine-fuelled Pub quizzes and Karaoke nights.
+We put together regular and varied social events for our members, from play-readings to pub quizzes and karaoke nights.

 **Workshops**